Blog /Customer Psychology

 They simply forgot about you.

-This isn't a guess.
-It's psychology.
+This is not a guess.
+It is psychology.
 And once you understand it, you can fix it.

 In 1885, German psychologist Hermann Ebbinghaus discovered something that would explain why your best customers never return: the forgetting curve.